kanaya/Pineapple_II/doc/hardware.md

 # Pineapple II

-_Edition 2.0.1 for Pineapple II version 2.0.1-Alpha._
+_Edition 2.0.3 for Pineapple II version 2.0.3-Alpha._

 Pineapple II is an artist-friendly computer that can convert analog voltage to MIDI signal.

 ## Overview

-Pineapple II can take up to 4 analog inputs (0-5V or 0-50mA) and converts them to MIDI signals.
-An edge of the analog signal (e.g. 0V to 0.1V or 0 to 1mA) causes MIDI Note On signal.
-Continuous change of the input voltage causes MIDI Control Change, and drop to 0V (or 0mA) causes MIDI Note Off.
+Pineapple II can take up to 4 analog inputs (0-5V) and converts them to MIDI signals.
+An edge of the analog signal (e.g. 0V to 0.1V) causes MIDI Note On signal.
+Continuous change of the input voltage causes MIDI Control Change, and drop to 0V causes MIDI Note Off.

 Up to 4 analog sensors can be attached to Pineapple II.
-The sensor can be **(1) voltage mode:** analog voltage output (0V when not active), **(2) current mode:** variable resistance (nonconductive when not active), or **(3) digital mode:** I2C connected sensor.
+Thanks to built-in pull-down resistor, the sensor can be **(1) variable voltage** (0V when not active) or **(2) variable resistance** (nonconductive when not active).

 The sensor port (named GeekPort II) of Pineapple II has 6 pins as follows.